solidsnake1298/Jellyfin-Newsletter-Plugin/README.md

 Testing and Frequency can be managed through your Dashboard > Scheduled Tasks

 - There are 2 scheduled tasks:
-    - Email Newsletter: Which generates and sends out the newsletters via email from the data scanned from the task below
+    - Email Newsletter (weekly): Which generates and sends out the newsletters via email from the data scanned from the task below
-    - Filesystem Scraper:  Which scans your library, parses the data, and gets it ready for the email
+    - Filesystem Scraper (hourly):  Which scans your library, parses the data, and gets it ready for the email

 # Installation